emilygfagan/portfolio/README.md

 # Emily Fagan – Portfolio

+*This portfolio is updated regularly to reflect my current technical focus and ongoing learning.*

 **Welcome!**
-This portfolio showcases my journey into IT, systems administration, and technical support.
-I’m currently pursuing a Master’s in Management Information Systems with a concentration in Cybersecurity at the University of Alabama at Birmingham.
+This portfolio reflects my progression in IT, systems administration, and technical support as I continue expanding my technical skill set.
+I am currently pursuing a Master’s in Management Information Systems with a concentration in Cybersecurity at the University of Alabama at Birmingham.

+**Currently...**
+I am currently focused on Microsoft 365 administration and compliance, including SC‑401 preparation, with a continued interest in data management and information protection.

-Here, you'll find projects that reflect my hands-on experience and growth in areas such as:
+The projects included here represent my foundational work in areas such as:
-- Active Directory domain setup and user/group management
+- Active Directory and identity management
 - Windows Server administration and Group Policy configuration
-- PowerShell operations and scripting
+- PowerShell scripting and task automation
 - SQL-based database design and querying
-- Python scripting using Pandas, NumPy, GUI frameworks, and API integration
+- Python scripting for data handling, automation, and application integration

 ## Contents